Desert Travels Index Page

 With my £5 ex-army panniers slung over the back, in December 1985 I set off for Marseille, bound for Dakar via Algeria, Niger and Mali.

 As I mention in the book, I was adopting a new ‘go with the flow’ strategy’.
-Instead of being ground down and resentful by the setbacks of my previous calamities, I’d just take the reversals on the chin, bounce back, and move on.
+Instead of being ground down and seething with resentment by the setbacks of my previous calamities, I’d just take the reversals on the chin, bounce back, and move on.
 On this trip that stoic philosophy was to get a thorough road test!

 Zoomable Map Link